How to build a comprehensive B2B content marketing strategy

 This straightforward approach helped Kapost get right into the heart of the matter they were examining.
 They learned that their audience trusted the following sources for their content news:

-Similarly, Kapost asked their audience about the way they share their content and drafted the followed results:
+Similarly, Kapost asked their audience about the way they share their content and drafted the following results:

 content curation - ContentStudio